 For an introvert, the ideal business isn’t a high-stakes selling environment with one-off customers.
 It’s a business where you can use some ingenuity to make sure that customers either (1) return frequently, (2) pay on a recurring schedule, or (3) help you promote your products.

-Adopt a subscription model that collects monthly payments from customers.
+- Adopt a subscription model that collects monthly payments from customers.
 When done right, you’ll make more money each month, and then each year: a permanently increasing revenue stream.
 A successful startup built on this principle is ConvertKit, which is making over $800k per month and growing.
 Once you’ve obtained a customer, they will continue paying you over and over again.
+(For more information on this type of business model, look up SaaS businesses or subscription businesses.)

 When implemented, proper revenue systems will allow you to spend more time building and less time promoting.